 The following high-speed videos shows a horizontally extensive positive ground flash with two spatially and temporally separate positive return strokes.
 The post return stroke negative leader growth and extension following the first return stroke initiates weak upward positive leaders from some tall towers.
 This is followed by a second positive return stroke that occurs when the negative leader extension becomes cutoff and then develops highly branched positive leaders on the cutoff ends that propagate toward the ground.
 Following the second return stroke you can see additional negative leader growth further extending the length of the leader network and duration of the flash.

 Negative CG return strokes also occasionally occur during a horizontally extensive flashes, and surprisingly, we have observed it is the recoil leaders on the cloud base crawling positive leaders that tend to lead to these much less common -CG return strokes.
 Sometimes the positive leader channel path becomes so decayed that the negative end of a recoil leader will begin propagating outside and away from the previously formed channel path.
 If it travels toward and connects with ground, a negative CG return stroke occurs and further extends the positive leader network from which it originated.
 Below is a high-speed video recorded at 1,000 ips showing this process.
 Horizontally propagating branched positive leaders travel from right to left while producing numerous recoil leaders.
-The negative of a recoil leader deviates from the previously formed leader path and travels toward and connects with ground causing a -CG return stroke.
-Following the return stroke that traverses the path of the parent recoil leader, the continued branching and decaying of the positive leader results in additional recoil leaders negative ends that travel down the latest return stroke channel path causing additional negative return strokes.
+The negative end of a recoil leader deviates from the previously formed leader path and travels toward and connects with ground causing a -CG return stroke.
+Following the return stroke that traverses the path of the parent recoil leader, the continued branching and decaying of the positive leader results in additional recoil leader negative ends that travel down the latest return stroke channel path causing additional negative return strokes while the positive end continues to propagate forward.

 In the next section, we will look at a unique type of ground flash that develops as an upward propagating leader from a tall object.